How to Overcome Prejudice without Relying on Drugs or Alcohol

 One of the best ways to prevent discrimination and prejudice is to start at home.
 If you have children, make it a point to teach them about the dangers of judging a book by its cover (many children’s shows – such as Sesame Street – tackle these topics with sensitivity).
 Help them understand ways they can be empathetic to others no matter what they look like or what disabilities they may have.
 Let them know that name-calling is hurtful and unacceptable and do not accept it from anyone else; lead by example by not staying silent on the issue when someone uses slurs or stereotypes a group of people.

-Often, young children simply don’t understand what makes people different or why a person might use a wheelchair instead of walking like they do.
+Often, young children simply don’t understand what makes people different or why a person might use a wheelchair instead of walking as they do.
 It’s important to be open with your child and allow them to ask questions so you can teach them about the correct way to treat others.
 You might also look for books that are made for little ones which will help them learn all the ways people are different and why that’s OK.

 Experiencing discrimination of any kind can make a person feel ashamed, unwanted, angry, and powerless.
 Those are heavy emotions to have, especially when they all come at once, so it’s important to be honest with yourself about your feelings and how you are dealing with them.
 Don’t be afraid to speak up about what you’re going through and seek professional help if you feel you need counseling.
 Take comfort in the knowledge that you don’t deserve to be mistreated, and you are not alone.